 So, why isn’t the UK ready for self-driving cars?
 It’s more about legislation than technology.

 Testing is going on in many countries around the world, including the UK.
 However, before fully autonomous cars hit our country’s roads, since 2018, the government have been carrying out a three-year review.
 This review will determine whether the UK’s road laws are suitable for self-driving cars – not, significantly, whether the technology is there yet.

-Although self-driving cars we can buy are still some years off, the driver-assist technology that helps motorists stay safe on the road is very much available.
-It's worth considering adding some of these features to your own car; they could help you avoid accidents, manage tricky manoeuvres and even reduce the cost of your insurance.
+In 2021 the Department for Transport gave the green light to automated lane-keeping systems (ALKS), the first type of hands-free driving to be legalised in the UK.
+So, although total self-driving cars we can buy are still a little way off, the driver-assist technology that helps motorists stay safe on the road is very much available.
+It's worth considering adding some of these features to your own car; they could help you avoid accidents, manage tricky manoeuvres and even reduce the cost of your car insurance.